miamtech/mealz-documentation/docs/web_ssr/styling.md

 ---
-sidebar_position: 9
+sidebar_position: 5
 ---

 # Styling

+## Global variables

-This library mainly uses global variables for its style (mainly the colors).
+This library mainly uses global CSS variables for its style (mainly the colors).
 You can easily adapt the theme of the library to your website's design simply by overriding those variables.

 ```html
 <style>